toluaina/pgsync/README.md

 ## PostgreSQL to Elasticsearch sync

-PGSync is a middleware for shipping data from [Postgres](https://www.postgresql.org) to [Elasticsearch](https://www.elastic.co/products/elastic-stack).
+PGSync is a middleware for syncing data from [Postgres](https://www.postgresql.org) to [Elasticsearch](https://www.elastic.co/products/elastic-stack).
 It allows you to keep [Postgres](https://www.postgresql.org) as your source of truth data source and expose structured denormalized documents in [Elasticsearch](https://www.elastic.co/products/elastic-stack).

 Changes to nested entities are propagated to [Elasticsearch](https://www.elastic.co/products/elastic-stack).
-PGSync's advanced query builder generates optimized SQL queries on the fly based on your schema.
+PGSync's advanced query builder then generates optimized SQL queries on the fly based on your schema.
 PGsync's advisory model allows you to quickly move and transform large volumes of data quickly whilst maintaining relational integrity.

 Simply describe your document structure or schema in JSON and PGSync will continuously capture changes in your data and load it into [Elasticsearch](https://www.elastic.co/products/elastic-stack) without writing any code.
-PGSync transforms relational data into a structured document format.
+PGSync transforms your relational data into a structured document format.

 It allows you to take advantage of the expressive power and scalability of [Elasticsearch](https://www.elastic.co/products/elastic-stack) directly from [Postgres](https://www.postgresql.org).